McDowellME/MSBA503_ObjectDetection/README.md

 This repository contains two functional versions of the object detection workflow:
 #### 1. Notebook Version (for the MSBA 503 assignment)
-  Designed to show intermediate outputs, printed debugging logs, and explanations suitable for an academic submission.
+  Designed to show intermediate outputs, printed debugging logs, and explanations.
 This version emphasizes transparency and readability.

 #### 2. Standalone Script Version (object_detection_script.py)
   A production-style version wrapped in main(), intended for clean execution, portability, and reusability on new image sets.
 It removes verbose notebook-style output and uses environment variables for configuration.